kg7oem/pulsar/README.txt

 Pulsar Audio Engine

-This is an experimental signal processing system suitable for live audio applications and construction of audio control systems.
+This is a prototype signal processing system suitable for live audio applications and construction of audio control systems.
 It is an engine for mixing audio and applying audio effects made available as a library or standalone headless application.
 Basically this is the effects and mixing engine for a Digital Audio Workstation (think Logic Pro X or Reaper) with out any GUI.

-This software exists because I had an itch to scratch with my HAM radio setup.
+This software exists because I had an itch to scratch with my ham radio station.
 I needed more and cheaper flexibility in signal processing than I could put together with rack mount audio processing gear but did not like any existing software for doing this.